-Where applicable, projects must ensure maximum independent access for disabled people and welcome diverse user needs.
-If your application will include works to improve physical access, you must provide an access audit, prepared by an independent access consultant with your application.
-The access audit should be undertaken before you apply, and its findings reflected in the project designs and cost plan.
+Projects must ensure maximum independent access for disabled people and welcome diverse user needs.

+If your application will include works to improve physical access, as part of your application you must provide an access audit which has been prepared by an independent access consultant.
+The access audit should have been undertaken before you apply, and its findings reflected in the project designs and cost plan.
 Your access audit should be for the whole site, so that we can see the range of issues faced and which are the most urgent.
 Your access audit should not be more than 12 months old.

-We have published Building Access: A good practice guide for arts and cultural organisations (https://www.artscouncil.org.uk/research-and-data/buildingaccess) to support organisations undertaking capital development work to cultural buildings.
+We have published Building Access: A good practice guide for arts and cultural organisations to support organisations undertaking capital development work to cultural buildings.